Larytgs/Larytgs/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-<p>Olá, me chamo Laryssa (ou Lary😜), tenho 25 anos e sou de Curitiba.
-Sou graduada em Análises e desenvolvimento de sistemas, estudo programaçao desde 2020, com ênfase em desenvolvimento web.</p>
+<p>Hello, my name is Laryssa (or Lary😜), I'm 25 years old and I'm from Curitiba.
+I have a degree in Systems Analysis and Development, I have been studying programming since 2020, with an emphasis on web development.</p>
-<p>Estou fazendo cursos complementares, sobre Python, PHP, HTML5, CSS3, atualmente sobre JavaScript e MySQL, para crescimento profissional e desenvolvimento de minhas habilidades.</p>
+<p>I'm taking complementary courses on Python, PHP, HTML5, CSS3, currently on JavaScript and MySQL, for professional growth and development of my skills.</p>

-## Linguagens de programação
+### 🛠 Linguagens de programação

 <div style="display: inline_block">
   <img align="center" alt="HTML" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg">